- Regions of the UK (this page)

-A breakdown of all the data sources that feed into the measure of quarterly country and regional gross domestic product (GDP).
+A breakdown of all the data sources that feed into the measure of Quarterly country and regional GDP.

 Gross domestic product (GDP) measures the value of goods and services produced in the UK.
 It estimates the size of and growth in the economy.